 The Packet panel is for network events.
 The panel is scrollable, and the packet identification information and the Request and Response labels remain visible rather than scrolling out of view.
 In the Packet panel, the headings provide the direction of the packet (Request or Response), the packet number, the packet start time, the packet ID and the sequence, and the payload size.
 All packets begin with a header, and some packets have a footer.
 Pagination controls add flexibility when paging through packets.

 The metadata in the hexadecimal and ASCII data is highlighted in blue; when you place the cursor over the highlighted metadata, the meta key/meta value information is displayed in a hover box.

 Common file signatures are highlighted with an orange background.
 When you place the cursor over the highlighted text, the description of the file type is displayed in a hover box.

-The File Analysis panel shows a list of files associated with the selected network event.
-This is an example of the File Analysis panel.
+The File panel shows a list of files associated with the selected network event.
+This is an example of the File panel.

-You can select one file, one or more files, or all files to export to your local file system.
-When files are selected, the Export Files button becomes active and reflects the number of files selected.
+You can select one or more files, or all files, to export to your local file system.
+When files are selected, Export Files becomes active and reflects the number of files selected.

-The analytical tools in the Event Analysis view are designed to help analysts find the relevant information for different types of events (network event, log event, and endpoint event).
+The analytical tools in the Events view help analysts find the relevant information for different types of events (network event, log event, and endpoint event).
 This table lists the actions you can take by event type.
 The rest of this section provides procedures for performing the actions.